The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 This is equivalent to working 60-70 hours per week to afford the hefty mortgage payments and other costs of living in this state.
 It’s no wonder so many Americans are in debt!

-Bottom line: The average cost of living in Colorado right now is $3,643.60 — and this is on the low side.
+Bottom line: The average cost of living in Colorado in 2020 is $4,164.68 — and this is on the low side.
 If you want to buy a house that costs more, you will need to pay more!

 You also need to earn at least $6,000 per month to comfortably afford everything.